 When is it Justifiable Not to Tip?

 Giving helpful input, whether by chatting with a manager or leaving a review, becomes essential.
-It guarantees that the underlying source of the problem is addressed and gives the restaurant the chance to make things right, helping to enhance the entire dining experience for future customers.
+It guarantees that the underlying source of the problem is addressed.
+Gives the restaurant the chance to make things right.
+It is helping to enhance the entire dining experience for future customers.

 The Unspoken Dialogue of Tipping